-1 System Summary
+1. System Summary

 Each pair is required to complete a System Summary Form (SSF) on the USBF website at least 2 weeks in advance of the Championship and have a printed copy available for their opponents the day before a match, immediately before play and during a match.
 If a pair files the SSF late, or fails to file it, that pair's team will lose seating rights in one segment of play for every day the SSF is late.
-If a pair files a SSF that the USBF Systems Summary Form Review Committee finds is inadequate, until the pair makes the SSF adequate, whenever the pair is playing, the opposing team has seating rights.
-The System Summary Form is attached to these General Conditions of Contest as Appendix A.
+If a pair files a SSF that the USBF Tournament Systems Committee finds is inadequate, until the pair makes the SSF adequate, whenever the pair is playing, the opposing team has seating rights.
+The System Summary Form is posted on the USBF website.